Home/ Blog/ Healthy Living/

 Vitamin B12 helps keep your body’s blood and nerve cells healthy and aids in the production of your cells’ genetic material (otherwise known as DNA).
 B12 also helps prevent macrocytic anemia, which can make you feel weak and tired.
 The amount of B12 you need depends on your age, but you can get it from a variety of foods like fish, meat, poultry, eggs, dairy products, clams and beef liver, as well as some breakfast cereals and other fortified foods.

-There are also individuals with medical conditions such as Crohn's disease, alcoholism, and celiac disease, that would benefit from supplementation due to issues with absorption of the vitamin in a normal diet.
+There are also individuals with medical conditions such as Crohn's disease, alcohol use disorder, and celiac disease, who would benefit from supplementation due to issues with absorption of the vitamin in a normal diet.

 4. Fish oil